yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2026-01-24-A-KL-Regularized-Reward-Tilting-View-of-DiffusionNFT.md

 To prevent unbounded drift from the original model, one can augment the per-epoch objective with an additional regularizer that penalizes deviation from the initial reference distribution $p^{(0)}_t(\cdot\mid c)=p^{\mathrm{ref}}_t(\cdot\mid c)$.

-At the distribution level, consider the KL-regularized problem at epoch $k$:
+At the distribution level, consider the KL-regularized problem at epoch $k$ [2,3]:

 <div style="overflow-x: auto; white-space: nowrap; margin-top: -20px;">
 $$